Last updated April 2022.

 13.2.9. a creditor or encumbrancer of the other party attaches or takes possession of, or a distress, execution, sequestration or other such process is levied or enforced on or sued against, the whole or any part of the other party’s assets and such attachment or process is not discharged within 14 days;

-13.2.11. the other party suspends or ceases, or threatens to suspend or cease, carrying on all or a substantial part of its business.
+13.2.11. the customer suspends or ceases, or threatens to suspend or cease, carrying on all or a substantial part of its business.

 13.3.
 Without affecting any other right or remedy available to it, the Company may terminate these Terms with immediate effect by giving written notice to the Customer if: